iban-borras/informational-singularity-hypothesis/Documentation/variants_spec.md

 - ABS = "10" (directional 1→0): introduces asymmetry likely to bias cancellations at the boundary.
 - ABS = "01" (directional 0→1): the dual of 10, used to test symmetry.

-In our streaming collapse, the base simplification (delete 01/10, compress runs) may partially consume these boundary tokens depending on the frontier of the accumulated state.
+In our streaming collapse, the base simplification (degrade 01→0, 10→0, compress runs) may partially consume these boundary tokens depending on the frontier of the accumulated state.
 This is precisely what can seed or suppress emergent order.
 Exposing ABS lets us test whether φ‑alignment emerges robustly or depends on a specific boundary orientation.

 ## Common framework (applies to all variants)